wal3sca/9-1-front-end-portfolio-project/readme.md

 16. You will present your application to the class or a designated group of your peers as well as your instructors.
 1. You should be able to describe the application's theme and purpose and relate your application to your interests or personal narrative.
 1. You should be able to demonstrate a front-end feature and describe the code in technical terms.

-#### Interview requirements

-19. You may be asked by your instructor(s) to explain a part of your code.
-1. You should be able to describe the code in technical terms.

 ### Project rubric